2024 UTEP Miners football team

-The 2024 UTEP Miners football team represented the University of Texas at El Paso (UTEP) as a member of Conference USA (C-USA) during the 2024 NCAA Division I FCS football season.
+The 2024 UTEP Miners football team represented the University of Texas at El Paso (UTEP) as a member of Conference USA (C-USA) during the 2024 NCAA Division I FBS football season.
 Led by first-year head coach Scotty Walden, the Miners compiled an overall record of 3–9 with a mark of 3–5 in conference play, tying for sixth place in C-USA.
 The team played home games at the Sun Bowl in El Paso, Texas.